Learn our story, from the beginning and into the future.

 I was raised in Oakland, Maryland.
 My hobbies include western horsemanship, hunting, and outdoor activities.
 I moved away from the country, for more opportunities here in the Greater Washington Area.
 My goal in funeral service is to provide a personal and professional service to families in need.
 When a death occurs it is a difficult time in one's life and that is why it so important to treat families like family.
 We live and work in such a rapid paced environment here in the Metro area, it is nice to be able to offer a service that may remind others of home.
 My travels and experiences have affected me greatly as a business professional and person.
 I strive to continue to provide professional family service to other families that need help during a difficult time.

 Cynthia A. Evans

 I was born in Morgantown, West Virginia.
 I moved to the Greater Washington Area as a teenager and haven't looked back.
 I love my family and where I came from, but I'm a city girl at heart.
 I met my husband in Silver Spring, Maryland and started my family.
 I am proud to say my son is here helping serve our community.
 Family businesses can be stressful; but it is a wonderful experience that I wouldn't want to change.
-I enjoy caring for our horses, vacation time at the beach, and spending time with family.
+I enjoy vacation time at the beach, and spending time with family.

 Cory R. Evans